cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 No instructions are removed or added, but the execution of the code is faster.

-## Unreachable code elimination
+## Unreachable Code Elimination

 This optimizer removes instructions that are unreachable.
 There are several ways unreachable instructions might appear:

-1. Jump threading can create unreachable jumps that are no longer targeted.
+1. Jump Threading can create unreachable jumps that are no longer targeted.
 2. User-created unreachable regions, such as `while false ... end`.
 3. User defined functions which are called from an unreachable region.